markekraus/YetAnotherTwitchBot/README.md

 # Yet Another Twitch Bot

-A C#/Blazor Twitch Bot with a web UI for managing settings, joining/leaving channels, and enabling/disabling/commands.
+A C#/Blazor Twitch Bot with a web UI for managing settings, joining/leaving channels, and enabling/disabling commands.

 ## Supported Commands